raspberrypilearning/octapi-brute-force-enigma/en/step_7.md

 --- /collapse ---

 We did not code the rotors' slip ring settings.
-The slip ring shifts the wiring inside the rotor — slip it round by one and t A connects to where B did before, B connects to where C did before, C connects to where D did before, and so on.
-To deal with the rotor ring setting, we would need to modify and run the `find_rotor_start()` function repeatedly for every rotor slip ring setting.
+The slip ring shifts the wiring inside the rotor — slip it round by one and A connects to where B did before, B connects to where C did before, C connects to where D did before, and so on.
+To deal with the rotor ring setting, we would need to modify the `find_rotor_start()` function so that it runs repeatedly for every rotor slip ring setting.

 **How much longer will it take to run the program if we code for a search over all possible slip ring settings as well?**